CCBDA-UPC/Assignments-2020/README.md

 All team members need to demonstrate that they have equally contributed to the success of the project, therefore they need to communicate their efforts and difficulties to the teacher (during the in-class meetings and the technical interviews).

 Based on the quality of the in-class presentation and the answers given during the in-class meetings and technical interview, **all team members may not end up having the same final grade** on the project.

-## Deadlines

-The deadlines for each assignment will be published at the "FIB Racó".